Leaderboard

 3 points

-Sean-vrs and morphet If you chuck out that spring on the brake servo and replace it with fuel tube the same size ish that will make the brakes a lot firmer and helps with the terrible brake fade too on these heavy ole lumps...
+3. Sean-vrs and morphet If you chuck out that spring on the brake servo and replace it with fuel tube the same size ish that will make the brakes a lot firmer and helps with the terrible brake fade too on these heavy ole lumps...
 I put some fuel tube on the front too cos for some reason the brakes on mine have always stuck on (the brake arm doesnt move back) when I use em..even tried putting springs between the pads to push the brake off, but the fuel tube mod works the best..
-I'll try and get a pic up to show you what I mean..its a pity I cant just upload pics from my phone it'd be a lot less stressful for the technophobes amongst us that have a meltdown everytime we use a pc lol!2 points
+I'll try and get a pic up to show you what I mean..its a pity I cant just upload pics from my phone it'd be a lot less stressful for the technophobes amongst us that have a meltdown everytime we use a pc lol!

-Quick pic of mine.
+4. Quick pic of mine.
 Given it a wipe over as ive been invited to a landrover owner magazine photshoot tomorrow.
 Ill try and get some pics tomorrow as from what i hear theres going to be 4 or 5 of us.
 A track racer V8 powered A road rocket 5.7 V8 Mine as a Pay and Play site car And a TD5 as a Green lane machine.
-Should be a good day out as Jerry Thurston form Salvage Squad (Fot those that remember the tv programe) is running it2 points
+Should be a good day out as Jerry Thurston form Salvage Squad (Fot those that remember the tv programe) is running it

 1 point